 Kandy’s star attraction is the ornate Dalada Maligawa or Temple of the Tooth, which houses a sacred relic in well-guarded casket.

-Elephants, sloth bears, wild boars, monkeys, and more all roam through the park freely, delighting photographers and animal lovers.
+Elephants, sloth bears, wild boars, monkeys, and more all roam through the park freely, delighting photographers and animal lover.

 But, the real attraction of the park is the leopard, a majestic animal which is endemic to Sri Lanka.